Online translation with Crowdin¶

-When you sign up for an account at Crowdin for the first time, you will be awarded with the role ‘Translator’ and you can begin translating.
-Find the project by searching and click on the ‘Join’ button.
-Click on the language/flag you want to translate.
-Go translate!
+When you sign up for an account at Crowdin for the first time, you will be awarded with the role "Translator" and you can start translating.

-All translated strings will be considered as translated but not proofed.
-When the strings have been proofed by team members with the role ‘Proofreader’, the translation will be available for all TYPO3 instances through the “Managing Language Packs” in TYPO3 backend.
+All translated strings are considered translated, but not proofread.
+When the strings have been proofread by team members with the "Proofreader" role, the translation will be available for all TYPO3 instances via the "Managing Language Packs" section in the TYPO3 backend.

-In Crowdin, Core is divided up in sys-extensions and their underlying language files.
-Each sys extension contains one or more files and the structure reflects the real structure, but only with the .xlf-files
+In Crowdin, the TYPO3 Core is divided into system extensions and their underlying language files.
+Each system extension contains one or more files, and the structure reflects the actual structure, but only for the XLIFF files.

-While you translate an xlf-file, Crowdin supports you with valuable information.
+While you translate an XLIFF file, Crowdin supports you with valuable information:

 You get a clear overview on the progress.
 A grey bar means that work needs to be done, the blue bar shows how many words have been translated and the green bar shows how many words have been approved.

 You need a detailed understanding of how TYPO3 works.
-You have prefereably worked with TYPO3 for some years as developer, administrator, integrator or senior editor.
+You have preferably worked with TYPO3 for some years as developer, administrator, integrator or senior editor.
 You know your way around in the backend and you are familiar with most of the functionality and features.
-If you are more focused in translation extensions, you’ll need to understand all the parts of the extension before you start translating.
+If you are more focused in translating extensions, you will need to understand all the parts of the extension before you start translating.

-You need to be bilingual: Fluent in both English and the language you will translate into.
+You need to be bilingual: fluent in both English and the language you are translating into.
 It would be hard work if you only had casual knowledge of the target language or English.
-And we would (probably) end up with confusing localization.
+And we would (probably) end up with a confusing localization.

-A good understanding of how language is constructed in terms of nouns, verbs, punctation and grammar in general will be necessary.
+A good understanding of how a language is constructed in terms of nouns, verbs, punctuation and grammar in general will be necessary.

 Be consistent.
 Localization of high quality is characterised by the consistency.
 Make extensive use of the terms and glossary.

-Make careful use of machine translation.
-It’s tempting but dangerous to do a quick translation with one of the common machine translation tools and it can sometimes help you getting a deeper understanding of the meaning of a text.
-But very often a machine translated text breaks all of the rules above, unless you carefully rework the text afterwards.
+Use machine translation carefully.
+It is tempting but dangerous to do a quick translation with one of the common machine translation tools and sometimes it can help you to get a deeper understanding of the meaning of a text.
+But very often a machine-translated text breaks all the above rules unless you rework the text carefully afterwards.

 Work together.
-As in all other aspects of Open Source, things get so much better, if we work together.
-So, reach out for help if you get stuck.
-Or offer your knowledge if someone ask.
-Crowdin offers a good platform for cooperating with your team translators, and please join the Translation Slack channel.
+As in all other aspects of Open Source, things get so much better when we work together.
+So, reach out for help when you get stuck.
+Or offer your knowledge if someone ask for it.
+Crowdin provides a good platform for collaborating with your team translators, and please join the Translation Slack channel #typo3-translations.

-In general and where it makes sense, we follow the style guide from the Content Team: https://typo3.org/community/teams/content/writing-style-guide/
+In general, and where it makes sense, we follow the Writing Style Guide from the Content Team.

 In the future (when translation teams start getting bigger), it might be a good idea to develop local style guides.

 The main branch is the leading version.
-Every string which exists in the previous version as well is automatically filled during the export and only needs to be localized if it is different in the previous version.
+Any string that is also present in the previous version is automatically filled during export and only needs to be localized if it is different in the previous version.

 There are several ways to get help: In the left panel you can either search the translation memory (TM) or the term base.
 You can also drop a comment to start a discussion or ask for advice.